jdb/jdb.github.com/concurrent.rst

-*concurrently*, and this is the raison d'être of the Twisted Python framework. :doc:`Processes and threads <concurrent/preemptive>` are well-known primitives for programming concurrently but Twisted does without (not even behind your back), because it is not adapted for scalable network programming.
+*concurrently*, and this is the raison d'être of the Twisted Python framework. :doc:`Processes and threads <concurrent/preemptive>` are well-known primitives for programming concurrently but Twisted does without (not even behind your back), because they are not really helpful against network latency.
 This frees the developer from using locks, recursive locks, or mutexes.
 The solution presented at the end of the article does not have more lines of code, does not take much longer for *n* downloads than it takes for one download (ie *constant complexity*) and is actually three times faster.

-A frequently heard reaction at this point is "Python is a slow language to start with, **a fast language** is the answer to performance".
-Notwithstanding the many existing techniques to make Python code compile and run on multiple processors, the speed of the language is not the point.
-In many case, even a C compiler can not fix a bad design.
-For example, take the download of an install CD, there is an insignificant gain in performance in a download client written in C over an implementation in Python, because 1. both implementations are very likely to end up leaving the network and disk stuff to the kernel and most importantly because 2. this job is inherently bound by the network bandwidth, not by CPU computations, where C shines.
-Both in C and in Python, in the context of multiple downloads, performance depends on concurrent connections.

 This example is obvious but most network libraries blocks when doing a network request.
 This is the core idea: **Twisted functions which make a network call do not block the application while the response is not yet available**.
 Network functions are split: first the request is sent, then the *callback* code receives and manipulates the received data. **In the period of time between the return of the requesting function and the execution of the callback, the** :class:`reactor`, **(Twisted's event loop) can run other processing**.
-This is the basic idea which makes asynchronous code faster than blocking code.
+This is the basic idea which makes non blocking code fast.

+A frequently heard reaction at this point is "Python is a slow language to start with, **a fast language** is the answer to performance".
+Notwithstanding the many existing techniques to make Python code compile and run on multiple processors, the speed of the language is not the point.
+For example, take the download of an install CD, there is an insignificant gain in performance in a download client written in C over an implementation in Python, because 1. both implementations are very likely to end up leaving the network and disk stuff to the same kernel IO primitives and most importantly because 2. this job is inherently bound by the network bandwidth, not by CPU computations, where C shines.
+Both in C and in Python, in the context of multiple downloads, performance depends more on working concurrently.

 A concurrent solution
 =====================